soveng/website/src/content/homepage/-index.md

   - title: "Why Sovereign Engineering?"
     image: "/images/service-3.png"
     content: "We believe the internet is broken and we can do better.
-Bitcoin and Nostr have crucial roles in fixing the Web and building a self-sovereign future."
+Bitcoin and nostr have crucial roles to play in fixing the Web and building a self-sovereign future."
     bulletpoints:
       - "Build cool shit that actually gets shipped and used"
       - "In-person collaboration enables high-bandwidth communication"